Using a Digital Dashboard and its Potential in Business Environments

 CMO dashboard: If you’re a Chief Marketing Officer (CMO), you’ll need to oversee advertising, pricing, product launches, among other tasks.
 A marketing or sales dashboard offers an accurate summary of various campaigns.

 CFO dashboard: As the Chief Financial Officer, a digital dashboard helps you monitor results more effectively.
 You can track your financial performance in real-time and identify deviations from the strategic goals.
-Key metrics include revenue, net income, operating expenses, EBIT, and gross profit.
+Therefore, key metrics to include are, revenue, net income, operating expenses, EBIT, and gross profit.

 2. Operational Dashboards